George-wu509/George-Python-packages-collection/sklearn/Scikit_README.md

   - sklearn.base.`ClusterMixin` - Mixin class for all cluster estimators in scikit-learn.
   - sklearn.base.`RegressorMixin` - 	Mixin class for all regression estimators in scikit-learn
   - sklearn.base.`TransformerMixin` - Mixin class for all transformers in scikit-learn
+  - [Functions] sklearn.base.clone() - Constructs a new estimator with the same parameters

 - 4.2 sklearn.`cluster` - **Clustering**
   - sklearn.cluster.`AffinityPropagation` - Perform Affinity Propagation Clustering of data